Cathy Ames: Concept and creation

 In 1951, Steinbeck wrote a series of letters, known as The Journal of a Novel: The East of Eden Letters, to his editor Pascal Covici during the process of writing East of Eden.
-On March 26, Steinbeck first mentions Cathy to Covici: “This is a woman and you must know her; know her completely because she is a tremendously powerful force in the book.”
-The majority of these letters demonstrate that Steinbeck was most fascinated with Cathy's character, mentioning once that he must get back to writing about his “dear Cathy”.
+On March 26, Steinbeck first mentions Cathy to Covici: "This is a woman and you must know her; know her completely because she is a tremendously powerful force in the book."
+The majority of these letters demonstrate that Steinbeck was most fascinated with Cathy's character, mentioning once that he must get back to writing about his "dear Cathy".

 Physical description

-Steinbeck depicts Cathy as small-breasted, delicate, blonde and beautiful, with “oil-soaked” skin that gives her a “pearly-light” and a sense of allurement.
+Steinbeck depicts Cathy as small-breasted, delicate, blonde and beautiful, with "oil-soaked" skin that gives her a "pearly-light" and a sense of allurement.
 Her beauty and charm fool most of the people she encounters, but a few characters detect her true nature by looking into her eyes, which Steinbeck describes as cold and emotionless.
-Samuel Hamilton, a supporting character in the novel, takes note that “the eyes of Cathy had no message, no communication...they were not human eyes”.
-Cathy is described as having "small, stubby round feet with fat little insteps that almost resemble hooves", enhancing her satanic imagery.
+Samuel Hamilton, a supporting character in the novel, takes note that "the eyes of Cathy had no message, no communication...they were not human eyes".
+Cathy is described as having "small, stubby round feet with fat little insteps that almost resemble hooves", enhancing her Satanic imagery.

+During the birth of Caleb and Aron Trask, Cathy's body is depicted as monstrous and unnatural, showing the female body as a destructive force.
+Cathy then refuses to nurture her children, thus denying one of the primary functions of her female body.
+Her body cannot produce milk, mirroring the uncultivated state of Adam Trask's land.
+In contrast to Cathy, Samuel Hamilton represents the "male mother", and a male instinct to wrestle nurturing power away from the destructive mother.
+Cathy refuses to be a passive site from which to bear children.

 As the novel progresses, Cathy becomes increasingly less attractive.
-She develops crippling arthritis in her hands, and by the end of the novel she is described as “a sick ghost”.
+She develops crippling arthritis in her hands, and by the end of the novel she is described as "a sick ghost".